alexch/codelikethis/public/lessons/agile/acceptance_testing.md

 # Testing Pyramid

-Base: lots of unit tests
+Base: lots of unit tests (fast and cheap)

 Middle: fewer service and integration tests

-Apex: small number of UI acceptance tests
+Apex: small number of UI acceptance tests (slow and expensive)

 ![test pyramid](https://martinfowler.com/bliki/images/testPyramid/test-pyramid.png)
 <https://martinfowler.com/bliki/TestPyramid.html>

-> **BEWARE** of testing core code (aka "business rules" or "domain logic") through the UI
+> **BEWARE** of testing core code (aka "business rules" or "domain logic") through the UI; better to isolate your logic in a domain layer and unit test the heck out of it

 # Domain-Specific Language